religionhistory/SCCSR/README.md

 # Affiliation and Funding
 The DRH is housed at the University of British Columbia, and has been funded by generous grants from Canada’s Social Sciences and Humanities Research Council (SSHRC), The John Templeton Foundation, and Templeton Religion Trust.

+# Version 1
+Based on database backup from 2024-06-23